Creative Placemaking in the South Loop

 South Loop Sculpture

-Bloomington’s Creative Placemaking Commission in partnership with Artistry recently invited experienced public artists to submit qualifications for the design and installation of a unique large-scale sculpture which will be strategically placed facing 24th Avenue South, just north of 79th Street; a major entry point and most traveled southbound artery into Bloomington’s developing South Loop District.
-The sculpture will create a more distinctive sense of place and identity and may reflect the past, present or future of South Loop while providing an opportunity to surprise and delight those who visit, work and live in the South Loop.
-The deadline for the RFQ was February 1, 2019.
-View the South Loop Sculpture RFQ.
+Bloomington’s Creative Placemaking Commission in partnership with Artistry previously invited experienced public artists to submit qualifications for the design and installation of a unique large-scale sculpture, which will be placed within the South Loop.
+The sculpture will create a more distinctive sense of place and identity and reflect the South Loop while providing an opportunity to surprise and delight those who visit, work and live in the South Loop.